 To change your logo go to the 'Page Master' under the 'Design' menu

-Down by the stone pier you will find the well known Jean's snack bar selling what snack bars sell, just £2 for a coffee and scone sitting out in the sun (or rain).
-However, after 27 years, Jean has sold the business and retired - let's hope she has a worthy successor.
-In 2016 she was awarded the BEM for her efforts - well deserved, unlike so many on the Honours List.
+Below the village by the stone pier you will find the well-known Jean's snack bar selling what snack bars sell, just £2 for a coffee and scone sitting out in the sun (or rain).
+However, after 27 years, Jean sold the business and retired - let's hope her successor is just as good.
+In 2016 she was awarded the BEM for her efforts — well deserved, unlike so many on the Honours List.
 This pier was once called the Relief Pier because it was constructed in 1843 to provide work for the local population which had been decimated by the potato famine and the clearances.
 Instead of money they earned food.
-The Dive Centre has a useful website, and now the O2 café which is said to be better than it was, indeed I have found it serves excellent coffee in quiet and friendly surroundings (ph 01967 421 627).
+It was restored in the late 20th century.

 It is worth reflecting that it was to here and around about that the St Kildans were evacuated in 1930.
 It provided their first sight of trees, let alone roads and motor cars.